 Chicken burgers sound so weird right?
 But they are actually really good.
 I get bored eating the same food over and over so I have to mix it up.
-Although I love regular burgers, I only eat beef about once every two weeks, so this was a good alternative.
+Although I love regular burgers, I only eat beef about once every two weeks, so this is a good alternative.

 Chicken burgers can be so versatile.
 You can add just about any herb and spice.
 Plus they are easily reheated for quick access for meals during the week.
 If you have read any of my previous blog posts, you already know that I have a large herb garden.
 I love cooking with herbs and the one herb that I personally think is not used enough in chicken recipes is sage.
 Sage also pairs really well with butternut squash, so I have incorporated that into this dish.
 The perfect hearty fall recipe.